I. What is Satire?

 Most political cartoons are satirical – they use humor, irony, or exaggeration to make a point about politics.
 For example, one particularly famous cartoon from 2013 shows a homeless man using newspapers as a blanket; the headlines on those papers all say things like “Wall Street Soars” and “Corporate Profits Booming.”
 The ironic juxtaposition in the image calls attention to the gaps between a successful stock market and the lingering poverty and joblessness experienced by many Americans today.

-IV.
+III.
 Types of Satire

 This is the strongest type of satire as it attacks a single target in a vicious way.
 The most common form of this satire is political satire, which attacks politicians and pundits.